upsideos/upsideos-solana-rwa/README.md

 ## Transfer Restrictions

-The Security Token can be configured after deployment to enforce transfer restrictions such as the ones shown in the diagram below.
+The RWA can be configured after deployment to enforce transfer restrictions such as the ones shown in the diagram below.
 Each Holder's blockchain Wallet address corresponds to a different group.

 This is enforced by TransferRestrictions Program and Transfer Hook.